-The acquisition of the Gold Coin and its subsidiaries (the "Gold Coin Group") has allowed the Food Group to expand its customer base and geographic reach.
-The Company currently believes the Food Group to be the fourth largest animal feed producer in Southeast Asia based on internal market data on the capacities of major players within the market.
+The acquisition of the Gold Coin and its Subsidiaries (the "Gold Coin Group") has allowed the Food Group to expand its customer base and geographic reach.
+The Company believes the Food Group is the fourth largest animal feed producer in Southeast Asia based on internal market data on the capacities of major players within the market.
 The Food Group has and continues to harness synergies in distribution, localized operations, cross-selling, research and development, raw materials, and logistics costs.

 The Food Group continues to face the challenges of the COVID-19 global pandemic and the African Swine Fever (ASF).
 But trusting in its strategy of "Balance, Optimize, and Develop", the Food Group was able to mitigate the decline in its bottom-line in 2020 and continue to improve on it to-date.
-This was evidenced by the increase in the first half of 2021 net income from the rebound of the Farms business from a loss in the same period in the previous year.
+This was evidenced by the net income increase during the first nine months of 2021 due to the rebound of its Farms business from a loss recorded in the same period in the previous year.
 For the remaining months of 2021, the Food Group continues to maintain a balanced portfolio that will maximize opportunities and minimize associated risks, amidst the continuing challenges posed by COVID-19 and ASF.
 This will be optimized through execution excellence founded on harmonized processes and systems of the entire Food Group.
 Furthermore, the Food Group will continue to build and develop capabilities to innovate and expand the business.
 Overall, this approach will serve as the compass in steering the Food Group to achieve its growth targets in the coming years.